jphill2568/jasonphillips/README.md

 # jasonphillips
-this is my suppository of shtuff i find interesting
+this is my suppository of stuff i find interesting/useful.
+I just copy and paste...